Birdwood Downs Station

 Birdwood Downs is located in the coastal ecosystem of the Kimberley region in the semi arid tropical pseudo monsoonal climatic region of North Western Australia.
 The region’s severe environmental conditions, and a history of poor pastoral practices such as overgrazing, coupled with overburning has lead to land degradation and marginal economics.

 The climate has some extremes.
-Temperature ranges from 4 degrees centigrade at night during the June to August cool dry season to 47 degrees during the day during the September to November hot dry season.
-The high humidity of the wet season of December to March moderates these extremes to in the thirties.
+Temperature ranges from 4 degrees centigrade at night during the June to August cool dry season to 47 degrees during the day during the October to November hot dry season.
+The high humidity of the wet season of December to March moderates these extremes to in the high thirties.

 Rainfall patterns are highly erratic both in quantity and frequency, with an average precipitation of 625 mm which mostly falls from December to April.
 Several times during the wet season the rains, often torrential, are driven by cyclonic weather systems.
 Rainfall ranges between 100 mm and 1500 mm per year.

 Each year there are bush fires during the hot dry season often driven by strong easterly winds.
 A program of controlled burning is used to make use of the natural need of fire to rejuvenate species diversity and prevent land degradation and damage by uncontrolled hot fires.